Weed Vs. Alcohol: Which Is The Better Vice For Parents?

 Although abstinence is (unfortunately) the healthiest choice, marijuana is probably the least damaging if you are going to indulge.
 But making that comparison is tricky.
 Many studies have investigated all the good and bad alcohol can do to your body and your life.
 There’s been much less research on cannabis.
 The data that does exist suggests marijuana is safer in terms of physical and mental health, addiction, and family life.

 “Alcohol is a more dangerous substance.
-Period,” says Meenakshi Subbaraman, Ph.D., the director of statistical and data services at the Alcohol Research Group.
+Period,” says Meenakshi Subbaraman, Ph.D., previously the director of statistical and data services at the Alcohol Research Group and now a biostatistician at the Public Health Institute.
 Why?
 Here’s the breakdown.

-Effects of Marijuana and Alcohol on Physical Health
+Effects of Marijuana vs. Alcohol on Physical Health

 In terms of physical health, weed is the clear winner.
 In the very short term, alcohol is more likely than marijuana to leave you reeling the day after.
 Longer-lasting effects also skew toward cannabis as the lesser of two evils.
 Alcohol can increase risk of several types of cancer and can weaken the immune system, in addition to these effects, according to Healthline: